austinbnetworking/laravel-cheat-book/laravel/blade/extending-templates.md

-# Extending Templates
+# Extending Templates using Yield

-Extend templates to reduce the amount of times you have to write the same code.

 ## Usage